Table of Contents

 2. Focus on health and nutrition

-When you pair the freedom to choose what and when along with academic stress, college students are more likely to cope by overeating or undereating.
+For students navigating newfound independence, pairing the freedom to choose what and when to eat with academic stress, they are more likely to cope by overeating or undereating.
 Developing good habits like eating a balanced diet, exercising regularly, and getting enough sleep can help manage stress and prevent dramatic weight loss or weight gain.

 3. Be active